shikaan/jamsoy/readme.md

 * Does not depend on Browser APIs.
   * It runs in Node (tested) and probably other runtimes (Deno, Bun)

-## TO-DOs

-* Does not support sound
-* Timing is not precise.
-Specifically, PPU penalties are wrong I believe
-* Does not support save states
-* Palette is hardcoded, but doesn't have to be
-* There is no ROM validation

 ## Deployment

 The web version is deployed on GitHub pages.
 You can deploy a new version like this: